Updated: October 21, 2022

-Garden Fork is a digging tool mainly used for loosening, lifting, transferring and turning over your garden soil and other materials.
+Garden Fork is a digging tool mainly used for loosening, lifting, transferring, and turning over your garden soil and other materials.

 3. Garden Rake

 There are several types of rakes, and each one has different uses.
 Here included the most common types:

-It can be made from flexible metal, plastic or bamboo tines or coconut palms with a metal, wooden or bamboo handle.
+It can be made from flexible metal, plastic, bamboo tines, or coconut palms with a metal, wooden, or bamboo handle.

 4. Garden Trowel

 The trowel is a small hand tool that every gardener loves.
 This small hand tool makes gardening more enjoyable and accessible than ever.

 It has different shapes and sizes with other names, and their job is also other.
 Here are a few details about the types covered: